EyeTrackVR/EyeTrackVR/docs/_pages/Dev_Roadmap.md

 - [ ] Support for implementation with VRCFT (binary parameters etc.)
 - [ ] Setup WiFi credentials for ESPs through non-firmware means
-- [ ] Setup flashing of ESPs through WebSerial
+- [ ] Setup flashing of ESPs through anything other than VSC
 - [ ] Dynamic foveated rendering via OpenXR (not a guarantee)